makma/fingerprintjs.com/content/index/ecommerce.md

   cards:
     - icon: /img/uploads/account_fraud.png
       title: "Identify malicious users out to steal PII "
-      markdown__Content: "End account takeovers by attaching a unique identity to your website's visitors, even if they are browsing in incognito mode. "
+      content: "End account takeovers by attaching a unique identity to your website's visitors, even if they are browsing in incognito mode. "
       iconAlt: Account takeover alert
       iconTitle: Account takeover alert
     - icon: /img/uploads/payment_processing.png
       title: Reduce chargebacks linked to CNP fraud
-      markdown__Content: Reduce your chargeback rates from [CNP fraud](/blog/cnp-fraud-prevention-to-protect-chargebacks/)
+      content: Reduce your chargeback rates from [CNP fraud](/blog/cnp-fraud-prevention-to-protect-chargebacks/)
         by detecting and preventing purchases from stolen cards before they hurt your bottom line.
       iconAlt: Payment processing fraud
       iconTitle: Payment processing fraud
     - title: Prevent gift card & coupon abuse
-      markdown__Content: Detect visitors using stolen or fake identities to ensure that your
+      content: Detect visitors using stolen or fake identities to ensure that your
         [coupons](https://fingerprintjs.com/blog/what-is-coupon-glittering-and-how-can-it-harm-businesses/)
         and promotions are used legitimately by real customers.